-"Debris removal and disaster recovery go hand in hand," Federal Coordinating Officer Mike Moore of the Federal Emergency Management Agency (FEMA) said.
-"We are assisting state and local governments in removing debris within the limits of our programs."
+"Debris removal and disaster recovery go hand in hand," Federal Coordinating Officer Carlos Mitchell of the Federal Emergency Management Agency (FEMA) said.
+"We are moving with all possible speed to assist the state and local governments in removing debris within the limits of our programs."

 State Coordinating Officer Art Jones said debris removal starts with the property owner.